P.S. I’m On My Way’s Melbourne City Guide

 Meeting people in Melbourne

 One way to meet new people and interact with them is the Melbourne Social Club.
-They have run thousands of events in Melbourne, offered hundreds of city discount benefits and helped many charities while enhancing Melbourne social lives over the last 11 years of organised activities.
+They have run thousands of events in Melbourne, offered hundreds of city discount benefits, and helped many charities while enhancing Melbourne’s social lives over the last 11 years of organized activities.

 Safety in Melbourne

 Melbourne has just been awarded the most liveable city in the world for the third year running.
 So it can’t be all that dangerous.
 Emergencies can happen without warning and with devastating effects, so it is important to prepare yourself.

 There will be no problems at 6 am.
 I have been walking alone on the streets.
 There will be quite a few people around.
 You will see drug addicts, beggars, and junkies on the road but they will not create a problem for you.

 In Melbourne, I always kept these numbers handy :